-1. new ship before ship delivery 2. new ship in service which has undergone a major conversion 3. new or existing ship which has undergone a major conversion that is so extensive that the ship is regarded by the Administration as a newly constructed ship
+1. new ship before ship delivery 2. new ship in service which has undergone a major conversion

+3. new or existing ship which has undergone a major conversion that is so extensive that the ship is regarded by the Administration as a newly constructed ship

-The Industry Guidelines shall not apply to ships which have diesel-electric propulsion, turbine propulsion or hybrid propulsion systems.
+The Industry Guidelines shall not apply to ships which have non-conventional propulsion, such as diesel-electric propulsion, turbine propulsion or hybrid propulsion systems, with the exception of cruise passenger ships with diesel-electric propulsion and LNG carriers having diesel-electric or steam turbine propulsion systems.